danielscarvalho/Forest-Watch/README.md

 ### Bibliograpy:

+- The Voices of Nature: How and Why Animals Communicate, Nicolas Mathevon, 2023.
 - The Great Animal Orchestra: Finding the Origins of Music in the World's Wild Places by Bernie Krause, Little Brown, 2012.
 - Methods in Ecoacoustics: The Acoustic Complexity Indices by Almo Farina, Peng Li, Springer, 2021.